kytrinyx/twotone/README.md

 ## Known Issues

-**no smoothing of edges**
+**no anti-aliasing**

-That probably has a name, but I'm not a graphics person.
 If I need it I'll probably spend a few minutes (OK, hours.
 Whatevs!) figuring out the fix for it.
 So far I've been lucky: when I resize it in Keynote.app, it smoothes the edges for me.